JasonHershey/ConversionTest/Guidance/GetMaterials.md

 You can use a variety of tools that support Git with GitHub, including Visual Studio, VS Code, or any of the Git command line tools widely available.

 > **Note** Github has both a desktop client and a command line interface.
 Throughout this document we use the desktop client.

-> If GitHub and Git are new concepts and you would like to learn more, see the Github [Hello Word](https://guides.github.com/activities/hello-world/) guide to get started.
+If GitHub and Git are new concepts and you would like a more in-depth introduction, see the Github [Hello Word](https://guides.github.com/activities/hello-world/) guide to get started.

 ### Terminology
 Using Github introduces terminology that may be new to you.
 The following are some terms and concepts throughout this document.
 For a full list of Github terms, see the (Github Glossary)[https://help.github.com/articles/github-glossary/]